-Dr. Peter Langman is the author of Why Kids Kill: Inside the Minds of School Shooters.
+Dr. Peter Langman is the author of the book, School Shooters: Understanding High School, College, and Adult Perpetrators (Rowman & Littlefield, 2015).
+He is also the author of Why Kids Kill: Inside the Minds of School Shooters.
 He is a sought-after expert on the psychology of youths who commit rampage school shootings, and conducts trainings for professionals in the fields of mental health, education, and law enforcement.
-His website, www.schoolshooters.info, contains articles and other documents that supplement the material in his book, with a particular focus on Columbine.
-Other areas of expertise include child and adolescent mental health, teen suicide, and self-injurious behavior.
+His website, www.schoolshooters.info, is a compendium of materials relating to school shooters.

 Dr. Langman has been interviewed about school shooters by journalists in the United States, Canada, Europe, South America, Australia, and the Middle East.
-He has appeared on CBS-TV, CNN, Fox, and the BBC.
-His research on school shooters has been featured in articles carried by The New York Times, The Washington Post, The Los Angeles Times, Forbes, USA Today, Education Week, Junior Scholastic, MSNBC, Yahoo News, and hundreds of other news outlets.
+He has appeared on The Today Show, NPR, CBS, CNN, Fox, and the BBC.
+His research on school shooters has been featured in articles carried by The New York Times, The Washington Post, The Los Angeles Times, Forbes, USA Today, Education Week, MSNBC, Yahoo News, and hundreds of other news outlets.
 His research has also been cited in congressional testimony on Capitol Hill.
-He has been interviewed regarding parenting and adolescent mental health issues by Parents Magazine, Family Circle, Better Health and Living, Parenting Teens Online, and In Touch Weekly.
-Dr. Langman was the recipient of the Pennsylvania Psychological Association's 2008 Psychology in the Media Award.
+In the wake of the attack at Sandy Hook Elementary School, Dr. Langman's recommendations on violence prevention were presented by the CEO of the American Psychological Association to President Obama.